Understanding The New York Arrest Process

 1. You have the right to remain silent

 2. Anything you say can and will be used against you in a court of law

 3. You have a right to an attorney

 4. If you cannot afford an attorney one will be appointed for you

 The New York Arrest process can be a very confusing ordeal.
-Having an experience criminal attorney who understands the process is crucial to protecting your legal rights.
-Call the Kushner Law Group, we have the experience and strategies that can protect your rights.
-To learn more about the Kushner Law Group, pleas click here.
+Having an experienced criminal attorney who understands the process is crucial to protecting your legal rights.
+Call the Kushner Law Group at 718-838-9341 we have the experience and strategies that can protect your rights.
+Contact us now for a free consultation.